 If you do not practice intermittent fasting, then provide yourself with nutritious meals high in healthy fats.
 You will experience far fewer food cravings during the day.

 Try and make it a habit to carry nutritious whole foods when leaving the house.

 If ever you forget or you are out with friends and family, look for a healthful snack and beware of hidden carbs.
 At work or post workout gym food, bring your own meals, drinks, and snacks.

 Eating out at restaurants takes a bit of thought, and over time you will not have queries ordering something healthy and delicious.

 You do not want to be that person who does not eat anything or complains about carb content.
-Enjoying carbs especially at special events and celebrations is OK.
-Just do the best you can for the situation you are in.
+Enjoying carbs, especially at special events and celebrations, is OK.
+Just do the best you can for your particular situation.

 How do you cope with living a ketogenic lifestyle and avoid stressful eating situations?